 DTF is also a very versatile printing method.
 Not only can you heat press your prints onto garments, but it works just as well on various other substrates.
 Polyesters, glass, ceramics, and even metal make for excellent surfaces that are compatible.
 Plus, you can also store extra prints for future use or sell them as-is to anyone who wants to do it themselves!

 But which one is the better option for your business?
 If you’re new to the industry or are looking to expand your existing business, consider the following pointers before you pick either printing solution for your needs.

 We’ll be comparing DTG and DTF based on the following criteria:

-- Costs: this includes the initial purchasing of printing equipment, inks, and other associated tools or machinery used in DTG or DTF printing.
+- Consumables: we factor in the cost of inks and other associated consumables used in DTG or DTF printing.